 Dry eyes can put a damper on your day.
-The itch, irritation and the gritty feelings are distracting, and irritation can get so bad as the day draws on, that it can border on painful.
+The itch, irritation, and gritty feelings are distracting, and irritation can get so bad as the day draws on, that it can border on painful.

 If you’ve suffered from regular or seasonal eye dryness, you may have noticed that the irritation worsens throughout the day and peaks at night.
 Your dry eyes may have kept you from attending a special evening out or joining friends after work.
-Fortunately, you may not have to live with dry eye pain at night and miss out on fun activities any longer.
+Fortunately, you may not have to live with dry eye pain at night.

 This article explores the causes of eye dryness at night and the steps you can take to reduce or rid yourself of the nuisance.
 Before going into the specifics of night dryness, let’s look at what can cause eye dryness.